-The vapour absorption refrigeration system used heat energy instead of mechanical energy and hence compressor is not used.
-Instead it is replaced by an absorber, a heat exchanger and a generator.
-This system uses ammonia as refrigerant.
+The vapour absorption refrigeration system uses heat energy instead of mechanical energy and hence the compressor is not used.
+Instead, it is replaced by an absorber, a heat exchanger, and a generator.
+This system uses ammonia as a refrigerant.

 Description of Vapour absorption refrigeration system

 A simple vapour absorption system consists of the following parts.

 The solution of aqua-ammonia received from the absorber is heated by some external sources such as an electric heater or gas flame.
 Because of this heating, the ammonia solution gets separated into ammonia vapour at high pressure and hot weak ammonia, which mostly consists of water.